-The analysis includes 13 sales of prospective multi-family residential and mixed use development sites in the subject property's general competitive area.
-The sales are certainly not ideal comparisons for both valuation scenarios applicable in this report but they provide adequate evidence of the market values of the subject property.
+The analysis includes 19 sales of prospective multi-family residential, mixed use, and commercial development sites in the subject property's general competitive area.
+The sales are certainly not ideal comparisons for both valuation scenarios applicable in this report for the residential and non-residential component parts.
+Still, the sales do provide adequate evidence of the market values of the subject property.
 Of note, there are more sales considered to be relevant comparisons for the bonus level scenario, as the base level scenario would be an unusual project that would not have strong appeal to most developers.

-Based on the available data, we have concluded that the subject property's base level market value as of May 15, 2020, under the terms of the assignment and the assumptions and limiting conditions of this report, was \$8,600,000.
-Based on the available data, we have concluded that the subject property's bonus level market value as of May 15, 2020, under the terms of the assignment and the assumptions and limiting conditions of this report, was \$13,700,000.
+Based on the available data, we have concluded that the subject property's base level market value as of November 16, 2020, under the terms of the assignment and the assumptions and limiting conditions of this report, was \$14,250,000.
+Based on the available data, we have concluded that the subject property's bonus level market value as of November 16, 2020, under the terms of the assignment and the assumptions and limiting conditions of this report, was \$23,100,000.

 In accordance with the appraisal instructions, the community amenity value is defined as one-half of the differential between the estimated bonus level market value and the estimated base level market value.
-On that basis, the value of the community amenity for the property at 111 Independence Drive amounts to \$2,550,000.
+On that basis, the value of the community amenity for the Menlo Flats site at 165 Jefferson Drive amounts to \$4,400,000.
 SECTION IV